paulacduffy/irisdatasetproject/README.md

 Petal Length (cm)
 Petal Width (cm)
 Class (Iris Setosa, Iris Versicolour and Iris Virginica.
+Fischer developed a model to distinguish the species from each other based on a combination of the four features.
 (Reference: https://en.wikipedia.org/wiki/Iris_flower_data_set)
 The sepal is the outer part of the flower that encloses a developing bud (often green in colour) and the petal is the coloured part of the flower.
 (Reference: https://www.amnh.org/learn/biodiversity_counts/ident_help/Parts_Plants/parts_of_flower.htm)